atompie/ble2mqtt/README.md

+# Welcome

+I just shared a library to scan Bluetooth Low Engine devices for Smart Home fans.

+It scans bluetooth devices and sends data about the appearance of a bluetooth device to the defined MQTT server.
+The software works great on the Raspberry Pi so you can get a few bluetooth scanners.

+I used this solution to report the presence of household members.
+It works great with the node-red server.

+Enjoy.

 # ble2mqtt

 Ble2mqtt service is a simple BLE scanner that publishes information to mqtt server when new BLE device enters or leaves the scanner discovery range.